joschro/setting-up-raspberry-pi/README.md

   ```
   then ```Activate a connection```.

-  > [!IMPORTANT]
+> [!NOTE]
 > Seems not to work, no SSID is showing up; connecting wired network works to update, but afterwards network is not coming up - brmcfmac module crashes.

 # Fedora